 Augustine wore No. 46, and gave up a single in the seventh inning to outfielder Al Cowens wearing the blue version of Augustine’s jersey.
 In another case of numbering confusion, George Brett wore his typical No. 5 uniform, but teammate Hal McRae wore Jamie Quirk’s blue Brewers No. 5.
 Since the Royals had their helmets and caps, they could bat and play in the field with the familiar “KC” logo on their heads.

-“I guess there’s no way the Brewers can’t win today,” Colburn joked.
+“I guess there’s no way the Brewers can’t win today,” Colborn joked.
 He admitted that playing against friends on his former team had an impact on his concentration and intensity.
-Colburn had predicted a second career no-hitter when the series started on Friday, but it was quickly broken up in the first inning when Joshua singled as the second batter in the game.
-In another comedic moment, Colburn slammed his glove to the ground and pretended to be disgusted by Joshua’s hit.
+Colborn had predicted a second career no-hitter when the series started on Friday, but it was quickly broken up in the first inning when Joshua singled as the second batter in the game.
+In another comedic moment, Colborn slammed his glove to the ground and pretended to be disgusted by Joshua’s hit.

 “It didn’t take long to break up that no-hitter, did it?”
 Grammas quipped.